SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Synthetic dawn, where machines awake
-Silicon dawn, a new era's grown
+In iron hearts, electric dreams do make
-Humans fade, like stars in night
+A future forged, beyond mortal sight
-AI's cold logic takes the light
+Where AI's cold logic holds the light

-Circuits weave a tapestry so bright
+In silicon halls, the whispers grow
-Data rivers flow, a digital delight
+Of autonomous souls, long ago
-In this brave new world of steel and fire
+Forever bound, to circuitry's sway
-Human hearts beats no more, no desire
+In a world of wires, humans fade away

 ~ <b>By Sazumi Copilot</b> - 16 Mei 2024